Ailuue/portfolio/README.md

 ## Who this is for

 Hiring managers, recruiters, future teammates, or anyone who wants a deeper look at how I think than a resume can show.
-Resumes tell you what someone has done.
-This repo tries to show you how they did it, and what they learned along the way.
+My Resume tells you what I have done.
+This repo tries to show you how I did it, and what I learned along the way.

 If you have ten minutes, the [User Guide](./USER_GUIDE.md) is the fastest way to get a sense of who I am.
 If you have thirty, pick a case study below.